moorhen-coot/Moorhen/README.md

 The emscripten suite of tools is required to do the compilation.

 The sources of CCP4, Coot FFTW, and GSL are not contained within this project.
-They are downloaded and patched by the `get_sources`
+They are downloaded and (possibly) patched by the `get_sources` script.

-script.

-The following libraries are compiled:
+The following libraries are compiled to Web Assembly:
-* libccp4
+* libccp4 (bzr)
-* clipper
+* clipper (bzr)
-* ssm
+* ssm (bzr)
-* mmdb2
+* mmdb2 (bzr)
-* ccp4srs
+* ccp4srs (bzr)
-* privateer
+* privateer MKIV
-* Coot
+* Coot 0.9.6
+* fftw 2.1.5
-* fftw2
+* gsl 2.7.1

+Additionally [gemmi](https://github.com/project-gemmi/gemmi) is downloaded as it is a compile-time dependency of privateer. gemmi is not itself compiled by this project.

 ## **Installation instructions:**